Affiliate links on Android Authority may earn us a commission. Learn more.

 Also read: The best alternatives to FaceTime on Android

 Google Hangouts was simply ahead of its time when it came to what a messaging app should include natively.
-Hangouts is going down, but if we’re being honest, almost every other messaging service is capable of the same stuff these days.
+Hangouts are gone now, but if we’re being honest, almost every other messaging service can do the same.
 There are plenty of decent replacements now.
 That wasn’t true in 2013.

 Will you miss Google Hangouts?